Shelter, Inc.

 Comprehensive support services will help build strength, self-esteem, and skills.

-Services will be provided by both Shelter, Inc. and a wide network of Chicagoland social service providers with whom Shelter, Inc. has had significant and successful partnerships.
+Services will be provided by both Shelter Youth & Family Services and a wide network of Chicagoland social service providers with whom they have had significant and successful partnerships.

 In the News: